julioarp/julioarp.github.io/index.md

 “Reelection Incentives, Political Budget Cycles and Fiscal Policy:  Evidence from Mexico’s Local Governments”, jointly with Gustavo Torrens

 “Economic and Ideological Motivations of Bureaucrats Decision-Making: Evidence from Brazil”, jointly with Paula Rettl, Anthony Bertelli, and Tainá Souza

-“Spanish Missions and their Impact on Native Americans in the Southwest and California”, jointly with Lee J. Alson and Marie Duggan

 # Teaching